wstameris/homebridge-cmd/README.md

 ## Notes

 It is necessary that the user from whom homebridge is started is on the *sudoers* list, because the executable file (codesend) requires root privileges.
-For detailed instructions on how to record RF signals and set up the Pi for transmission, see[here] (https://www.samkear.com/hardware/control-power-outlets-wirelessly-raspberry-pi "Pi 433Mhz Transmitter Guide").
+For detailed instructions on how to record RF signals and set up the Pi for transmission, see [here](https://www.samkear.com/hardware/control-power-outlets-wirelessly-raspberry-pi "Pi 433Mhz Transmitter Guide").
 Note: The web part of the guide is not required.

 When this doesn't work, follow these steps: